 Call for Abstracts

-The abstract submission window for NAEMSP’s 2026 Annual Meeting is now open.
+The abstract submission window for NAEMSP’s 2027 Annual Meeting will open in April/May 2026.
 For questions regarding abstracts, poster, presentations, or the Annual Meeting, please contact us.

 All formal scientific inquiry will be considered, including but not limited to: